 North Kent wind farm operation and management

 The Kentish Flats extension project is operated and maintained from Vattenfall’s existing maintenance base on the west quay of Whitstable Harbour.

 Microprocessor controls are used to control the turbines, which are monitored by a centralised supervisory control and data acquisition (SCADA) system.
 The SCADA system and other communication requirements are linked to the onshore communication network via optical fibre cables (OFC).

 All the turbines are equipped with internal emergency stop facilities, which are activated by local control systems in the event of either certain component or system malfunctions.

 Contractors involved with the Kentish Flats extension project

-Vestas supplied, installed and commissioned the offshore turbines for the extension project and is also be responsible for the turbine operation and maintenance for a period of five years.
+Vestas supplied, installed and commissioned the offshore turbines for the extension project.
+It is also responsible for turbine operation and maintenance for a period of five years.

 General Cable Corporation’s subsidiary Norddeutsche Seekabelwerke (NSW) supplied 30km of medium-voltage AC (MVAC) subsea cables for the extension project.
 Bohlen & Doyen was contracted for the installation of the offshore array and export cables.

 J Murphy & Sons was awarded the contract for the installation of the onshore cables.
-The contract for providing geographic information system (GIS) data management system and an online GIS viewer for the extension project was awarded to SeaRoc.
+The contract for providing a geographic information system (GIS), data management system and online GIS viewer for the extension project was awarded to SeaRoc.